avabellaw/bright-times/readme.md

 ##### User and User Profile

-These two models have a one-to-one relationship.
+These models have a one-to-one relationship.
 A user profile model instance is created when a user is created.
 This is done using a signal on post_save.

 A user profile contains the first name, last name and Stripe customer ID of a user.
 This information is saved when it is inputted to create a ticket order.
 The first and last names can also be added beforehand.

 ##### Venue and Address

+I decided to not separate Venue into its own app.
+This may be required in future if the Venue model becomes more complex.

 A venue is managed by the user who created it.
 Upon creation, the user is added with the venue ID to a new venue manager instance.